gbif/model-material/data-mapping.md

 A `MaterialGroup` is any set of `MaterialEntity`s and its utility is to be able to make `Assertion`s about the group as a whole, distinct from `Assertion`s about its individual members (e.g., the weight of an entire catch as opposed to the weights of selected individuals in the catch).
 A `MaterialGroup` record MUST have a corresponding `MaterialEntity` record, which in turn MUST have `MATERIAL_GROUP` as its `materialEntityType`.

 An Organism (same as [dwc:Organism](https://dwc.tdwg.org/terms/#organism)) is modeled in the UM as a `MaterialEntity`, even if none of the material remains accessible (such as in the case of some observations, or the case of a specimen that was lost or destroyed).
 In the most basic case, a cataloged item consists of the entire existing material remains of a single `Organism`.
 These may be separated into "parts", which may or may not be tracked separately.
 When they are tracked separately, the `Entity` that unites them is the `Organism`.
-The derivation of the "parts" from the `Organism` (or from each other) are [expressed through `EntityRelatiosnhip`s](#7-map-entityrelationships-between-materialentities).
+The derivation of the "parts" from the `Organism` (or from each other) are [expressed through `EntityRelatiosnhip`s](#7-entityrelationships-between-materialentities).
 An `Organism` record MUST have a corresponding `MaterialEntity` record, which in turn MUST have `ORGANISM` as its `materialEntityType`.

-## 6. Map Agent Roles, Assertions, Citations, Identifiers and ChronometricAges for MaterialEntities and their subtypes
+## 6. AgentRoles, Assertions, Citations, Identifiers and ChronometricAges for MaterialEntities and their subtypes

 Figure 3 shows the relationships between `MaterialEntity` and associated tables, including the common model tables.
 The relationships between `MaterialEntity` and other `Entity ` tables was shown in Figure 2.
 Each of the `Entity` tables can be connected to the common model tables.
 The important thing is to make sure that the connections happen at the appropriate, most specific level in the hierarchy.
 For example, suppose a blood sample was taken from an `Organism` and its volume was measured.
 The blood sample is a `MaterialEntity` (NOT and `Organism`).
 There should be an `EntityRelationship` showing the subject `MaterialEntity` had the relationship `extractedFrom` the object `Organism`.
 The blood sample volume should result in an `Assertion` for the `MaterialEntity`, not an `Assertion` for the corresponding parent `Entity` record, nor the related `Organism` record.
 Specifically, the `assertionTargetID` should be the same as the `materialEntityID` for the blood sample, the `assertionTargetType` MUST be `MATERIAL_ENTITY`, the `assertionType` should be `VOLUME`, the `assertionValue` should be left empty, the `assertionValueNumeric` should have the numerical value of the volume, and the `assertionUnit` should have an appropriate SI unit (e.g., 'ml').
 The same principles apply to relationships to the `Citation`, `AgentRole` and `Identifier` tables - they should be associated with the correct `Entity`.